There are many ways to get help directly within Genstat including Help buttons on each dialog and full documentation in

 Every dialog you open has a or Help button.
 Clicking one of these opens a context sensitive help page that explains in detail how to use the dialog.

 To help you learn how to use Genstat we’ve written a number of PDF coursebooks with worked examples.
-These are all available from the Help menu.
+These are all available from the Help menu within Genstat, or you can access them download and read them offline from here.

 Genstat comes bundled with an extensive range of example spreadsheets (and other file types) that you can experiment with before trying out the same techniques on your own data.